“Service Design”, subtitled “From Insight to Implementation” by Andy Polaine, Lavrans Løvlie & Ben Reason.

 I found this book easy to read and making me even ask for more.
 I certainly hope that Andy (@apolaine), Lavrans and Ben won’t stop here and will continue sharing their experience and insights from creating great service designs.

-This book is for everyone that owns a business, manages a product, designs a website or one that wonders how come that some services deliver a pleasant experience and others don’t.
+This book is for everyone who owns a business, manages a product, designs a website, or wonders how some services deliver a pleasant experience and others don’t.

 Just get on Rosenfeld Media’s website and order “Service Design” at http://rosenfeldmedia.com/books/service-design/.